By Leroy W. Demery, Jr.

-You are not likely to see anything related to, um, Amerikaanse apartheid (“American apartheid”) on websites such as http://ti.org/antiplanner/, publicpurpose.com or demographia.com.
+You are not likely to see anything related to, um, Amerikaanse apartheid (“American apartheid”) on websites such as this one, that one or that one.
 To paraphrase Oscar Bonavena, the late Argentine boxer, you’d think they were chicken (“Cheep!
 Cheep!
 Cheep!”).

-By contrast, we denizens of this website do not shy away from such matters.
-Thus this post.’
+By contrast, we denizens of www.publictransit.us do not shy away from such matters.
+Thus this post.

 Yazoo City, Mississippi, is located about 40 miles (65 km) north of Jackson, the state capital.
-The town opened a municipal streetcar system on January 2, 1909 – thus my interest in locating population statistics for our traffic-density project tables.
+The town opened a municipal streetcar system on January 2, 1909 – thus my interest in locating population statistics for our traffic-density project tables (which will published later this year on this website).
 I had known that the city closed the system in 1918, evidently in May, because of heavy operating losses.
 However, I had not checked census population statistics.

 The 1910 census population of Yazoo City was just shy of 6,800.
 However, the 1920 census population was little greater than 5,200.
 The numerical change, more than 1,500, accounted for a population decrease of nearly 23 percent.

 U.S. Census Bureau population statistics are not as accurate as is often assumed.
 Criticisms include allegations that the Census Bureau routinely undercounts low-income and minority persons.
 Certain historic census data are also suspect: historians have labeled historic population statistics for a small number of cities and towns as “inflated” or “grossly inflated.”
 The 1900 population statistic for St. Joseph, Missouri, is a good example.